 First things first: when should you book your trip to Disney World to really enjoy the gorgeous Halloween decorations and fall treats?

-Some fall decorations will already be up by mid-August.
-But the full Halloween in Disney World experience will start in October 1, 2021.
+Some fall decorations will already be up by early August (usually the first week of the month!) .
+Yet the full Halloween in Disney World experience will start in October 1, 2023.

 I’m sure you already know but Christmas at Disney World is something out of a fairytale!